-- Ensure accuracy and compliance with federal, State, and local regulations by reviewing intake and ongoing case information. - Initiate processes for repayment of debt through restitution, grant adjustment, or referral to Central Collections. - Implement State Hearing and General Assistance Hearing Officers' decisions. - Help increase the Work Participation Rate by continuing to work with the Workforce and Benefits Administration department. - Increase payment accuracy in the CalWORKs and CalFresh programs. - Prevent incorrect benefit issuances by identifying error trends and causal factors. - Improve administration of programs by providing feedback to operating departments.
+- Ensure accuracy and compliance with federal, State, and local regulations by reviewing intake and ongoing case information.
+Review intake and ongoing case information to ensure accuracy and compliance with federal, State, and local regulations. - Initiate processes for repayment of debt through restitution, grant adjustment, or referral to Central Collections. - Implement State Hearing and General Assistance Hearing Officers' decisions. - Help increase the Work Participation Rate by continuing to work with the Workforce and Benefits Administration department. - Increase payment accuracy in the CalWORKs and CalFresh programs. - Prevent incorrect benefit issuances by identifying error trends and causal factors. - Improve administration of programs by providing feedback to operating departments.